 Alternative lending companies don’t always need to see financial statements and will accept average credit scores.
 They’re also more likely than traditional lenders to lend smaller amounts.
 Another perk: Their online application process tends to be faster and easier.

 That’s one reason 54% of businesses with riskier credit profiles are more likely to apply to an online lending company than a small bank, according to the Federal Reserve.

 Some Caution Required

-Getting approved for financing by an alternative lending company may be easier, especially if your credit score isn’t stellar, but business owners must weigh that against the possibility they may have to pay higher interest rates and loan fees.
+Getting approved for financing by an alternative lending company may be easier.
+Especially if your credit score isn’t stellar.
+Business owners must weigh that against the possibility they may have to pay higher interest rates and loan fees.

 Many alternative lenders charge significantly higher interest.
-Consider that annual percentage rates, or APRs, from banks and credit unions range from about 4% to 13%, while loans from online loan companies can run between 7% to more than 100%, depending on the risk, according to financial data firm ValuePenguin.
+Consider that annual percentage rates, or APRs, from banks and credit unions range from about 4% to 13%.
+Loans from online loan companies can run between 7% to more than 100%.
+That is depending on the risk, according to financial data firm ValuePenguin.

 One reason for the higher APRs is online lenders’ financing terms tend to include sharply higher fees for loan processing.

 To ensure you’re getting the best rates available, check out FINSYNC’s lending network.
-Businesses that use FINSYNC’s integrated accounting and cash flow management software can easily apply for a loan free of charge and immediately receive offers with competitive rates from multiple alternative lenders that are ready to extend them financing.
+Businesses that use FINSYNC’s integrated accounting and cash flow management software can easily apply for a loan free of charge.
+Then, immediately receive offers with competitive rates from multiple alternative lenders that are ready to extend them financing.